l0hitk/Youtube-Video-Downloader/README.md

 4. Simply paste the YouTube video URL, select the desired video format, and start the download process.

 ## Directory Structure
-- app.py: The main Python script containing the application logic.
+- main.py: The main Python script containing the application logic.
-- requirements.txt: Lists the required dependencies for the project.

 ## Contribution
 Contributions, suggestions, and feedback are welcome!
 Feel free to improve the application or add new features by submitting a pull request.